 Christmas was the only time he demonstrated the creativity he must have needed to get the position in the first place.
 Although he was not the most fanatically festive person Elle had ever met, there was no denying that Geoff loved Christmas.
 He insisted on decorations being strung around the entire office, allowed people like Brian to wear Christmas jumpers, and loved working on the festive edition released each year on the 23rd.

 Elle had written several articles for the upcoming Christmas edition.
 So far she had covered a Christmas disco taking place at a residential home, increased efforts by shelters to keep homeless people off the streets on the ‘big day’, and dogs being fostered over the festive season.
-All of which were heart warming, but not stories that would enable Elle to make a name for herself.
+All of which was heartwarming, but not stories that would enable Elle to make a name for herself.

 More writers had joined her in the corner, more than a few of them wearing Christmas themed clothing.
 Even Elle’s friend Caroline had bright green Christmas tree earrings swinging from her ears as she shuffled past people to come to Elle’s side.